flingo64/PhotoStation-Upload-Lr-Plugin/Readme.txt

 	- generation (via ImageMagick convert) and upload of all required thumbs

 - Upload of Videos to PhotoStation:
-	- upload of Lr-rendered videos
+	- upload of original or Lr-rendered videos
 	- generation (via ffpmeg and ImageMagick convert) and upload of all required thumbs
 	- generation (via ffpmeg) and upload of a PhotoStation-playable low-res video
 	- support for "DateTimeOriginal" for videos on PhotoStation